 Computing at Bedford

 We aim to provide a fully inclusive, broad and balanced curriculum that allows all pupils to develop the skills needed to feel empowered in all lessons, whether in maths as a mathematician, in art as an artist or in science as a scientists - and onwards through all subjects.
-Through enquiry and the acquisition of key skills, our historians certainly aren't behind the times!
+Through enquiry and the acquisition of key skills, our computing wizards have certainly cracked the code!

 The Bedford curriculum approach is underpinned by the embedding of thinking skills, effective and timely feedback, greater learner involvement and high standards.
-The development and skills progression in all subjects will be evident.
+Alongside the clear progression of key vocabulary, the development, application and skills progression in all subjects will be evident.
 The use of technology and hands-on, practical experiences are carefully woven through our curriculum to enhance teaching and learning.

 ICT & Computing: Teaching and Learning at Bedford Primary School